jennadar/5G-Core-Implementation-Using-Slicing/Documents/README.md

 - Radio Interface (between UE and RAN).

 UERANSIM supports to run with Open5GS and Free5GC 5G Core networks.
 We can connect UERANSIM to one of these 5G Core network and test the functionality.

+<h2 align="Left"> Network Slicing </h2>
+Network slicing is a fundamental concept in 5G networks that allows the creation of multiple virtual networks, each tailored to serve specific types of applications, services, or customers.
+It enables the efficient allocation of network resources and the customization of network behaviour to meet diverse requirements, such as ultra-reliable low-latency communication (URLLC), massive machine type communication (mMTC), and enhanced mobile broadband (eMBB).

 ---